Group Privacy Notice

 - “Data Subject” is an identified or identifiable person to whom personal data relates.
 An identifiable person is one who can be identified, directly or indirectly, in particular by reference to an identification number or to one or more factors specific to their physical, physiological, mental, economic, cultural and social identity;

-- “Data Controller” shall be defined as a person who determines the purposes for which and the manner in which any personal data are, or are to be processed
+- “Data Controller” shall be defined as a person who determines the purposes for which and the manner in which any personal data is, or are to be processed.

 3.0 Changes to this Privacy Notice

 3.1 We reserve the right to modify this Notice from time to time in order that it accurately reflects the regulatory environment and our data collection principles.
-When material changes are made to this Notice, we will update the version date and post the revised Privacy Notice on our website.
+When material changes are made to this Notice, we will post the revised Privacy Notice on our website and notify you of this.

 4.0 Collection of data

-4.1 We will require documentation which in respect of any person who opens an account with a Group company (the account holder), settlor, trustee or beneficial owner verifies the identity, the source of wealth and the source of funds of such account holder settlor, trustee or beneficial owner together with the authority of such person to act in relation to the account.
+4.1 We will require documentation which, in respect of any person who opens an account with a Group company (the account holder), settlor, trustee or beneficial owner, assists us to identify and verify (as necessary) the identity, the source of wealth and the source of funds of such account holder settlor, trustee or beneficial owner together with the authority of such person to act in relation to the account.

 - Basic personal information; including your name, residential address, date of birth and contact details;

-- Financial information, including account and transactional information and history;
+- Financial information, including bank account details and transactional information and history at other institutions;

 - information about your family, lifestyle and social circumstances (such as dependents, marital status, next of kin and contact details);

-- information about your financial circumstances, including personal wealth, assets and liabilities, proof of income and expenditure, investment needs and goals;
+- information about your financial circumstances, including personal wealth, assets and liabilities, proof of income and expenditure, investment needs and goals, tax information and certifications;

 - education and employment information;